-Positioned at the heart of the farm on the upper floor of our Long Barn, the beautifully restored Hayloft is an ideal getaway for two whether you’re coming on one of our courses or just fancy a truly rural break.
+Get a real feel for farm life by staying in the old Hayloft.
+Positioned at the heart of the farm on the upper floor of our Long Barn, the beautifully restored Hayloft is an ideal getaway whether you’re taking part in a course or just fancy a break in the beautiful Monmouthshire countryside.

 Walk up the original stone steps of the c.18th barn to the Hayloft and admire the beautiful views across the fields.
 The apartment is bright, airy and perfect for two, a travel cot and blow up bed are available for smaller visitors on request.
 At the bottom of the stairs there’s a small garden looking across the fields with hand-made table and benches, perfect for breakfast and watching the lambs.